-For the quantitative determination of Calcium in serum or heparinized plasma using the Mindray BS-200 analyzer.
+For the quantitative determination of Calcium in serum or heparinized plasma.

 Clinical Significance 1,2

 Increased serum calcium may be observed in hyperparathyroidism, vitamin D intoxication, multiple myeloma and some neoplastic diseases of bone.
 Decreased serum calcium may be observed in hypoparathyroidism, vitamin D deficiency, steatorrhea, nephrosis, and nephritis.